Social issues in the Democratic Republic of Congo: Sexual violence

-However, despite the massive scale of violence against women committed, the level of assistance that victims can expect in the form of medical care or post-traumatic counseling service is minimal to the point of non-existence, especially if one considers that only three practicing gynecologists serve North Kivu, a province of over 800,000 people.
+Despite the massive scale of violence against women committed, the level of assistance that victims can expect in the form of medical care or post-traumatic counseling service is minimal to the point of being non-existent.
+Only three practicing gynecologists serve North Kivu, a province of over 800,000 people.
 Most of the rape shelters in the DRC are operated by foreign or international non-governmental organizations.
 But despite this intervention by the international community, supply has been insufficient to meet demand.

 In addition to psychological and physical trauma, rape victims bear socio-economic costs.
-For instance, the families of raped women are only paid a dowry price of two goats, if at all, as compared to the typical price of 20 goats.
+The families of raped women are only paid a dowry price of two goats, if at all, as compared to the typical price of 20 goats.
 Consequently, raped women are often abandoned by their husbands whilst raped girls have difficulty marrying.
-Thus, in the context of the DRC’s patriarchal society, where women are dependent on men – first their fathers and later husbands – for economic support, their status as rape victims inevitably affects their economic well-being.
+In the context of the DRC's patriarchal society, where women are dependent on men – first their fathers and later husbands – for economic support, their status as rape victims inevitably affects their economic well-being.